Hotte512/matomo-shopware-plugin/README.md

 The plugin is based as fork from [tinect/matomo-shopware-plugin](https://github.com/tinect/matomo-shopware-plugin), wich is based as fork from [Jinya-CMS/matomo-shopware-plugin](https://github.com/Jinya-CMS/matomo-shopware-plugin).

+This Version is Vibe Coded with Claude Code and adds Server Side Tracking with optional hybrid Ping Events.

 ## Features

 * Four tracking modes: `client`, `proxy`, `hybrid`, `server` (see [Tracking modes](#tracking-modes))